 Woodchip can be used fresh as mulch (see above) or composted to make a seed compost, potting mix or to add structure to old compost.
 It is simple to compost.
 Simply leave it in a pile or in a bin or bag for 12 to 24 months until it breaks down.
 When it smells earthy and the chips have mainly broken down, it is ready to use.
 If using as a seed compost, you may want to sieve any large bits out.

 Making seed compost and potting compost

 Experimental farmers are finding that well rotted woodchip makes an excellent seed compost.
 In trials it has performed as well as top seed compost brands.
 Composted woodchip can also be used to make a potting compost for larger plants.
-It doesn’t contain a lot of nutrients so will need to be mixed with something like home made compost or worm compost.
+It doesn't contain a lot of nutrients so needs to be mixed with something like home made compost or worm compost.

 During - and as part of - the early composting process Ben says it is possible to grow mushrooms on the woodchip.
 As it becomes more rotted down, it's then feasible to grow squash and courgettes, before using it for other crops.
 This sounds like an exciting and fun way to get a lot out of one batch of woodchip!
 I'd love to hear from anyone who tries this.

 Making worm compost

 When made with food waste (for greens) and cardboard or paper (for browns), worm compost can be somewhat squidgy and lacking in structure.
 In my experience, adding in a few handfuls of woodchip helps to improve the structure of the compost and the air flow within the wormery.
 It's an aerobic process so this is a good thing.